openstack/glance/doc/source/glanceapi.rst

 .. note::

-  All timestamps returned are in UTC
+  All timestamps returned are in UTC.

-  The `x-image-meta-updated_at` timestamp is the timestamp when an image's metadata was last updated, not its image data, as all image data is immutable once stored in Glance
+  The `x-image-meta-updated_at` timestamp is the timestamp when an image's metadata was last updated, not its image data, as all image data is immutable once stored in Glance.

   There may be multiple headers that begin with the prefix `x-image-meta-property-`.
 These headers are free-form key/value pairs that have been saved with the image metadata.
-The key is the string after `x-image-meta-property-` and the value is the value of the header
+The key is the string after `x-image-meta-property-` and the value is the value of the header.

-  The response's `ETag` header will always be equal to the `x-image-meta-checksum` value
+  The response's `ETag` header will always be equal to the `x-image-meta-checksum` value.

-  The response's `x-image-meta-is_public` value is a boolean indicating whether the image is publicly available
+  The response's `x-image-meta-is_public` value is a boolean indicating whether the image is publicly available.

-  The response's `x-image-meta-owner` value is a string which may either be null or which will indicate the owner of the image
+  The response's `x-image-meta-owner` value is a string which may either be null or which will indicate the owner of the image.

 Retrieve Raw Image Data